 The tree, no doubt, holds an important role in Christmas history and contemporary practice.

-That wraps up our recap of fun Christmas facts.
+That wraps up our recap of Christmas fun facts.
 Are you looking for more holiday inspiration?
-You can stream powerful movies and series on Pure Flix like “Nativity: Art And Spirit Of The Creche,” and "The First Christmas Town."
 You can also stream a plethora of other Christmas movies today, including romantic comedies and plenty more!